-An continuation of the study of various genres of creative writing, with the opportunity to write and critique poetry and short fiction pieces.
-This is a writing intensive course and has the WPA imbedded.
-(Prerequisite: ENGL286)
+A continuation of the study of various genres of creative writing, with the opportunity to write and critique poetry and short fiction pieces.

-Special Studies in British Literature
+ENGL426.
+Special Studies in British Literature (3)

 Advanced study in a particular era, genre, or type of British literature.
 The specific subject of the class differs from semester to semester.
 Class may be taken more than once for credit if topic is different.
-(Prerequisite: ENGL360, ENGL386, or consent of instructor)

-Major British Authors
+ENGL429.
+Major British Authors (3)

-Extensive reading and analysis of the work of a major figure or several contemporaneous figures in British literature, for example, Chaucer, Milton, Donne, or Dickens.
-(Prerequisite: ENGL360 or ENGL386 or consent of instructor)
+Extensive reading and analysis of the work of a major figure or several contemporaneous figures in British literature, such as Chaucer, Milton, Donne, or Dickens.

-Special Studies in American Literature
+ENGL436.
+Special Studies in American Literature (3)

 Advanced study in a particular era, genre, or type of American literature.
 The specific subject of the class differs from semester to semester.
 Class may be taken more than once for credit if topic is different.
-(Prerequisite: ENGL360, ENGL386, or consent of instructor)

-Major American Authors
+ENGL439.
+Major American Authors (3)

-Extensive reading and analysis of the work of a major figure or several contemporaneous figures in American literature, for example, Steinbeck, Faulkner, or Morrison.
-(Prerequisite: ENGL360 or ENGL386 or consent of instructor)
+Extensive reading and analysis of the work of a major figure or several contemporaneous figures in American literature, such as Steinbeck, Faulkner, or Morrison.

-Special Studies in World Literature
+ENGL456.
+Special Studies in World Literature (3)

 Advanced study in a particular era, genre, or type of world literature.
 The specific subject of the class differs from semester to semester.
 Class may be taken more than once for credit if topic is different.
-(Prerequisite: ENGL360, ENGL386, or consent of instructor)

-Major World Authors
+ENGL459.
+Major World Authors (3)

-Extensive reading and analysis of the work of a major figure or several contemporaneous figures in World literature, for example, Sophocles, Homer, Tolstoy, Cervantes, or Garcia-Marquez (Prerequisite: ENGL360, ENGL386, or consent of instructor)
+Extensive reading and analysis of the work of a major figure or several contemporaneous figures in world literature, such as Sophocles, Homer, Tolstoy, Cervantes, or Garcia-Marquez.

-Special Studies in Professional Writing
+ENGL466.
+Special Studies in Professional Writing (3)

 Advanced study in a particular type of professional writing.
 The specific subject of the class differs from semester to semester.
 Topics may include advanced technical or professional editing, publishing, journalism, or business writing.
 Class may be taken more than once for credit if topic is different.
-(Prerequisite: ENG363 or consent of instructor)

-ENGL475 1-6 units
+ENGL475.
+English Practicum (1-6)